OCFL/extensions/docs/NNNN-fixed-length-n-tuple-trees.md

 ## Parameters

-* name: identifierLength
+* name: `identifierLength`
   * description: The number of meaningful characters in the base identifier
   * type: integer
   * range: 1,255
   * default:
-* name: caseMapping
+* name: `caseMapping`
   * description: Indicates how case in the source identifier should be handled when mapping to a path
   * type: enumerated
   * range: "toUpper","toLower","literal"
   * default:
-* name: invertMapping
+* name: `invertMapping`
-  * description: Indicate if mapping should begin at the rightmost (least significant) character of the stripped identifier
+  * description: Indicate if mapping should begin at the rightmost character of the stripped identifier
   * type: boolean
-  * default: flase
+  * default: false
-* name: tupleSize
+* name: `tupleSize`
-  * description: Indicates the size of the chunks (in characters) that the identifier is split into during mapping
+  * description: Indicates the size of the tuples (in characters) that the identifier is split into during mapping
   * type: integer
   * range: 0,32
   * default: 2
-* name: numberOfTuples
+* name: `numberOfTuples`
-  * description: Indicates how many chunks are used for path generation
+  * description: Indicates how many tuples are used for path generation
   * type: integer
   * range: 0,32
   * default:
-* name: shortObjectRoot
+* name: `shortObjectRoot`
   * description: When true, indicates that the OCFL object root directory name should contain the remainder of the identifier not used in the n-tuples
   * type: boolean
   * default: false